 Why pay attention to a HOPE ALERT?

-Campus Safety officers and dispatchers are vigilant about various happenings on campus as well as in Holland, especially in the area surrounding campus.
+Campus Safety officers and dispatchers are vigilant about various happenings on campus and in Holland, especially in the surrounding area.
 If they hear of an event that is concerning and poses a potential threat to people at Hope, a Hope Alert is sent out.
 The most effective way to stay out of harm’s way is to follow the safety precautions recommended in the HOPE ALERT.

-I didn’t receive a HOPE ALERT?
-What do I do?
+I did not receive a HOPE ALERT.
+What should I do?

 Making sure that you are signed up to receive emergency text alerts is the first step to ensuring that you are keeping yourself safe.
 To sign up for the system or verify that your information is current:

-- Log in to plus.hope.edu with your User ID and PIN.
+- Log in to plus.hope.edu with your User ID and Password.

 - Enter Secure Area > Personal Information > Update Emergency Contacts